 In 2010, Nichole Rowe Grant completed her Master of Arts in Teaching (English) at the University of North Carolina at Chapel Hill.
 She teaches at Florence Chapel Middle School in Duncan, SC.

-In August 2011, Tom Stillerman received his master’s degree in English from the University of West Georgia in Carrollton, GA.
-In Fall 2012, he’ll begin teaching sixth-grade language arts at Newton County Theme School in Covington, GA.
+In August 2011, Tom Stillerman received his master’s degree in English from the University of West Georgia in Carrollton, GA, and began teaching sixth-grade language arts at Newton County Theme School in Covington, GA.

 Beginning January 2010, Joseph Taber will attend Union Theological Seminary in Virginia.

 Cody Whetsel (minor) taught math and physics at Lee Academy in Bishopville, SC.
 In fall 2011, he started law school at the University of Georgia School of Law in Athens.
 He works as a legal clerk at the Law Offices of David W. Griffeth, Esq., in Athens.

 Class of 2008

 After teaching English for a year to preschoolers in Hong Kong, Katy Bagley Barrett began an M.A. in History at UNC-Charlotte (completed in 2011).
-Currently, she works as a compliance analysist at Universal Health Care in St. Petersburg, FL, and currently she is a Marketing Communications Generalist at Raymond James Financial, Inc., in St. Petersburg.
+She worked as a compliance analyst at Universal Health Care in St. Petersburg, FL, and currently she is a Marketing Communications Generalist at Raymond James Financial, Inc., in St. Petersburg.
 Currently, she is the Public Communications Coordinator at Raymond James Financial.

 Dr. Vidya Fleetwood (minor) studied at the Medical University of South Carolina and is currently a general surgery resident at Rush University Medical Center in Chicago, IL.